-So nosy me looks up from my phone and notices this gentleman wearing a backpack and holding a $5 bill who looks to be homeless or maybe he was dealing with a hard time but either way as he asks about a few items on the menu he shortly discovers that he may need more than $5.
+So nosy me looks up from my phone and notices this gentleman wearing a backpack and holding a $5 bill who looks to be homeless, or maybe he was dealing with a hard time, but either way as he asks about a few items on the menu he shortly discovers he may need more than $5.

 I took this picture for a couple of reasons.
-It would have been so easy to turn around and ask the manager to step in or for help, but she didn’t she just said hey it’s on me.
-She could have just given him water and took his money and went on to the next customer and again she didn’t she just did it.
+It would have been so easy to turn around and ask the manager to step in or for help, but she didn’t, she just said ‘Hey, it’s on me.’
+She could have just given him water and took his money and went on to the next customer, but again, she didn’t – she just did it.

 It’s not just the nuggets that make this place successful.
 It’s people like Karina.”

 This story was written by Robert Gooch of Mississippi.
 The article originally appeared here.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.